 The form must be completed and submitted to the President-Elect by the following dates:

-Eloise Voorhies Gary Memorial Scholarship Fund, a scholarship fund at Community Foundation of Acadiana (CFA), is accepting scholarship applications.
+Eloise Voorhies Gary Memorial Scholarship Fund, a scholarship fund at the Community Foundation of Acadiana (CFA), is accepting scholarship applications.
 An award of $500 will be presented to an outstanding student in art education to help pay tuition or educational expenses.

-The award is open to any junior or senior pursuing an art education degree at any Louisiana college or university who meets criteria as specified in the application.
+The award is open to any junior or senior pursuing an art education degree at any Louisiana college or university who meets the criteria as specified in the application.
 Applications are due by 4:30 p.m. on Friday, October 26.
 Applicants may download the scholarship application by visiting www.cfacadiana.org/applications.

 The fund was created by Lynn Gary, Gary’s daughter, to honor her legacy as an artist and educator who believed in art as a vital facet of a child’s education.

-Lynn Gary said, “My mother delighted in bringing art into the lives of children and in having them express themselves through art.
+Lynn Gary said, “My mother delighted in bringing art into the lives of children, and in having them express themselves through art.
 Art education was her passion and her gift to so many.”